Synthetics Test Settings

 There are two ways that you can remove a test from your organization: from the Tests List on the Test Control Center page or on the test’s Test Settings Page itself.

-To remove a test from the Tests List on the Test Control Center page:
+To remove a test from the Tests list on the Test Control Center page:

-1. In the Tests List, find the row of the test you’d like to remove.
+1. In the Tests list, find the row of the test you’d like to remove.

 2. Click the Remove icon (red trash can).